For more information and questions about how we can accommodate your specific needs, call (855) 955-MOCA and or email firstname.lastname@example.org.

 The Canal Street 6 subway station is accessible: Elevators at northeast corner (for northbound service) and northwest corner (for southbound service) of Canal Street and Lafayette Street.
-Passageway to other routes (N, R, Q, J, Z) are not accessible.
+Passageways to other routes (N, R, Q, J, Z) are not accessible.

 We are also off the M9, M15, M103 bus lines.

-The Museum is accessible to wheelchair users and other visitors who need to avoid stairs.
-A wheelchair-accessible entrance to the Museum is located at 215 Centre Street.
-Wheelchairs are available free of charge, to reserve or request an escort for a wheelchair user in the Museum (advanced notice is preferred), call (855) 955-MOCA or email email@example.com.
+The museum is accessible to wheelchair users and other visitors who need to avoid stairs.
+A wheelchair-accessible entrance to the museum is located at 215 Centre Street.
+Wheelchairs are available free of charge; to reserve or request an escort for a wheelchair user in the museum (advanced notice is preferred), call (855) 955-MOCA or email email@example.com.

 Deaf or Hard of Hearing

 Written transcripts of select video core portraits and oral histories from the exhibition are available.